max-berman/tinder-api-authentication/README.md

 Create an authentication mechanism that can obtain facebook access token to be used for authentication with Tinder based app - http://tindhancer.com/

-Preference is given to the follwing solution
+Preference is given to the following solution
 ![image](image.png)

 Once token is retrieved, store it in the local storage.